sashite/open-standards.md/docs/Forsyth-Edwards-Expanded-Notation.md

 ## <span id="resource">Notation for board positions</span>

-A FEEN description MUST have five fields:
+A FEEN description MUST have *three fields*:

 1. Flatten board
 2. Active side
 3. Captured actors
-4. Castling availability
-5. En passant

-Each field MUST be composed only of ASCII characters, and non-blank printing.
-Adjacent fields MUST be separated by a single ASCII space character (i.e., " ").
+Each field MUST be composed only of UTF-8 characters, and non-blank printing.
+Adjacent fields MUST be separated by a single UTF-8 space character (i.e., " ").
 When a field is blank, it MUST be "`-`".

 The length of a FEEN position description varies somewhat according to the position and the number of actors.